yanyiyang2000/stm32-sched/README.md

 The debugging process requires two shell sessions.

 ## Session 1
-In any directory, use the following command:
+In any directory, create a shell session and use the following command:
 ```shell
 openocd -f interface/stlink.cfg -f target/stm32l4x.cfg -c "gdb_port 3333"
 ```
 > [!NOTE]
-> When porting this project to other devices, select the appropriate interface and target to replace `interface/stlink.cfg` and `target/stm32l4x.cfg`.
+> Select the appropriate interface and target to replace `interface/stlink.cfg` and `target/stm32l4x.cfg` when porting this project to other devices.

 ## Session 2
-In the project root directory, open another terminal, use the following command:
+In the project root directory, create another shell session and use the following command:
 ```shell
 gdb-multiarch ./build/User/<EXE_NAME>.elf
 ```